 How do these work?
 These are the principal responsible parties for managing business risk and internal controls to ensure that operational and strategic goals are met.

-2nd line: Internal Controls, Compliance and Corporate Risk
+2nd line: Corporate Risk, Internal Controls, Compliance and Business Continuity

 How does this work?
 By guiding and offering assessments on internal controls, risk and compliance, supporting decision-making by the company’s business and management areas.
 It is steered by the best practices and methodologies adopted in the following processes:

 Methods established for standardized documentation, analysis and process monitoring, with two main objectives: